Author has written 2 stories for Homeworld, and Gundam 00.

 My personal rules of writing (in no particular order):

-2) Keep yourself sustained - It is also a good idea to keep a healthy supply of snacks and water handy.
-The reason for that ties into...
+2) Keep yourself sustained - Proper sustenance is, obviously, something the mind and body need to continue functioning.
+While regular consumption of real food is necessary, it is also a good idea to keep a healthy supply of snacks and water handy.
+The latter ties into...

-3) Do not break "the Zone" - What I mean by "the Zone" is the Zen-like (or not) state of mind in which the creative juices are flowing at an optimum level.
+3) Do not break "the Zone" - What I mean by "the Zone" is the Zen-like (or not) state of mind in which the creative juices are flowing at an optimum level (for me, anyways.
+You probably don't operate like this, but that's why these are PERSONAL rules).
 Entering it can be very easy or very hard, but leaving it is always easy.
 And by easy I mean "getting up to refill your cup of water," easy.
 The Zone is your friend.
 Don't carelessly lose it.

-4) Get others to proofread and beta read - You, by yourself, are highly unlikely to catch everything that's wrong with your writing, even if you go over it several times.
+4) Get others to proofread and beta read - A very basic rule, but one that bears repeating.
+You, by yourself, are highly unlikely to catch everything that's wrong with your writing, even if you go over it several times.
 You don't necessarily have to use this site's beta reader function (though doing so is, by no means, a bad idea), but you do need to get someone other than yourself to go over your writing.
 Get others to read it, preferably those who also have an interest in literature.

-5) Have a plan - I consider this to be, by far, the most important rule.
+5) Have a plan - Another of the basic rules.
+I consider this one, by far, the most important rule.
 If you are going to write a story, you need to have a plan for what you are going to do with it.
 A story without a plan is a story that is likely to die.
-Make an outline and stick to it.
-Changes along the way are fine (after all, the best plans are the ones that can adapt), as long as the effects that they can and will have on the story are taken into account, and your outline reflects this.
+Make an outline.
+Stick to it.
+Changes along the way are fine (after all, the best plans are the ones that can adapt).
+Just make sure you take into account the effects that these changes can (and will) have on the story, and your outline reflects this.
 Architects and engineers don't begin drawing up a plan of something while said thing is being built.
-Neither do writers.
+Neither should writers.

 6) Hold onto scrapped ideas - You never know when that crazy-awesome idea you had a long time ago but never managed to implement could come in handy.
 Sometime later in development, you might be able to find a way to adapt it into the story, or maybe a different idea will be born that retains some elements of the original.
 Or, maybe you can include the idea into a different story altogether.
 The same goes for ideas that, at the end of the day, just really weren't all that great.
 You may be looking over it again while shaking your head when suddenly inspiration will strike, and you'll find a way to make that idea awesome enough to use.
 Who knows?

-7) Have a good night's rest - This rule is arguably just as important as rule #5 (have a plan), and this is something I say this from first hand experience.
-Unless you are nocturnal, whatever you produce at three in the morning is only going to look good at three in the morning.
+7) Have a good night's rest - This rule is arguably just as important as rule #5 (have a plan), and this is something I say from firsthand experience.
+Unless you are running on a nocturnal schedule, whatever you produce at three in the morning is only going to look good at three in the morning.
+The opposite also very much true: Unless you are running on a diurnal schedule, whatever you produce at three in the afternoon is only going to look good at three in the afternoon.
 If you're a stone's throw away from passing out but have an awesome idea that you don't want to risk losing by going to sleep, then by all means, jot it down.
 But before you go and integrate it into your story, make sure you have a good night's rest first, otherwise the results will be... less than pleasing.
 You may even wake up and realize that the idea wasn't all that awesome to begin with.
 And if that's the case, then you can apply rule #6 to it.

-8) Understand the setting - Another of my "most important" rules, this one is, again, arguably just as important as rule #5.
-Understanding the setting is something that should go without saying, especially in regards to fan fiction.
-If you are writing a story like that and you don't understand the way things work, then really, why the hell are you writing it?
+8) Understand the setting - This one is admittedly a bit more nitpicky than the others, but it is another of my "most important" rules, regardless.
+This one is, again, arguably just as important as rule #5.
+Understanding how the setting of a particular series works is something that should go without saying, especially in regards to fan fiction.
+Research is your friend.
 If you don't understand the mechanics of the setting, I can guarantee that there are others who do, and they will not be pleased.
 The most prevalent sources of information are dedicated wikis, and if you ask or look around, you can find other sites as well.

 Current Projects: Exactly what it says on the tin.
 Stuff I'm working on right now.